cerner/terra-toolkit/packages/jest-config-terra/README.md

 ## Versioning

-eslint-config-terra is considered to be stable and will follow [SemVer](http://semver.org/) for versioning.
+jest-config-terra is considered to be stable and will follow [SemVer](http://semver.org/) for versioning.

 1. MAJOR versions represent breaking changes
 2. MINOR versions represent added functionality in a backwards-compatible manner